-We repurchased and retired 1.0 million shares of our common stock for \$25.0 million in the three months ended May 31, 2015 and 1.3 million shares for \$32.9 million in the six months ended May 31, 2015.
-In the three and six months ended May 31, 2014, we repurchased and retired 1.2 million shares for \$25.2 million and 1.6 million shares for \$35.0 million, respectively.
+We did not repurchase shares of our common stock during the three months ended August 31, 2015.
+Total repurchased and retired shares of our common stock during the nine months ended August 31, 2015 was 1.3 million shares for \$32.9 million.
+In the three and nine months ended August 31, 2014, we repurchased and retired 0.7 million shares for \$17.6 million and 2.3 million shares for \$52.6 million, respectively.
 The shares were repurchased in both periods as part of our Board of Directors authorized \$100.0 million share repurchase program, with \$14.5 million remaining under the current authorization.